cache exists in db Search - ManaHive

-1. The Eldest Reborn — Saga, black, sacrifice, recursion.
+1. The Eldest Reborn – Black Saga, makes opponents sacrifice, discard, and you return a creature/planeswalker from a graveyard.

 Info